Sukii/OnContradictions/README.md

 In reality, mathematical idealizations are scale limits of real problems.
 Just as we cannot have a measuring scale of infinite length, these limiting problems are unrealistic abstractions, but they are useful to capture essence of some problems as a simplified cartoon sketch.

 In our earlier sections we saw how the continuum hypothesis and set theory could be understood.
 In the same vein, let us consider a simple NP-complete problem, the [subset sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem).
-The subset sum problem is the problem of indentifying a set of $N$ numbers in a given set that add-up to a given number $M$.
+The subset sum problem is the problem of identifying a set of $N$ numbers in a given set that add-up to a given number $M$.
 If we arrange the numbers like a stack of $N$ building blocks of different heights in ascending order of height next to the block of height $M$, the problem is to locate among the $N$ blocks the blocks that build-up to the height $M$.
 It is easy to verify that they add-up to $M$, but difficult to find such numbers, especially that there is no solution whose effort estimate is polynomial in $N$ and so expected to be exponential in $N$.
-These problems are related to the packing problem of finding if a given set of objects fit a bag, a problem that every travellor has enough experience to know that it is complex.
+These problems are related to the packing problem of finding if a given set of objects fit a bag, a problem that every traveller has enough experience to know that it is complex.
 In fact, every time we pack a bag we find that some thing is sticking out frustrating us so much that we sometimes off-load the bag and restart the packing again!

 Now let us consider the approximate version of this problem and see how it is solved.
 We will give a rough sketch here, but for more details please refer to the [source](https://en.wikipedia.org/wiki/Subset_sum_problem#Polynomial_time_approximate_algorithm).